Secular humanism: Modern context

 The International Humanist and Ethical Union (IHEU) is the worldwide umbrella organization for those adhering to the Humanist life stance.
 It represents the views of over three million Humanists organized in over 100 national organizations in 30 countries.
 Originally based in the Netherlands, the IHEU now operates from London.
 Some regional groups that adhere to variants of the Humanist life stance, such as the humanist subgroup of the Unitarian Universalist Association, do not belong to the IHEU.
 Although the European Humanist Federation is also separate from the IHEU, the two organisations work together and share an agreed protocol.

 Starting in the mid-20th century, religious fundamentalists and the religious right began using the term "secular humanism" in hostile fashion.
 Francis A. Schaeffer, an American theologian based in Switzerland, seizing upon the exclusion of the divine from most humanist writings, argued that rampant secular humanism would lead to moral relativism and ethical bankruptcy in his book How Should We Then Live: The Rise and Decline of Western Thought and Culture (1976).
 Schaeffer portrayed secular humanism as pernicious and diabolical, and warned it would undermine the moral and spiritual tablet of America.
 His themes have been very widely repeated in Fundamentalist preaching in North America.
 Toumey (1993) found that secular humanism is typically portrayed as a vast evil conspiracy, deceitful and immoral, responsible for feminism, pornography, abortion, homosexuality, and New Age spirituality.
 In certain areas of the world, Humanism finds itself in conflict with religious fundamentalism, especially over the issue of the separation of church and state.
 Many Humanists see religions as superstitious, repressive and closed-minded, while religious fundamentalists may see Humanists as a threat to the values set out in their sacred texts.

-In recent years, humanists such as Dwight Gilbert Jones and R. Joseph Hoffmann have decried the over-association of Humanism with affirmations of non-belief and atheism.
-Jones cites a lack of new ideas being presented or debated outside of secularism, while Hoffmann is unequivocal: "I regard the use of the term 'humanism' to mean secular humanism or atheism to be one of the greatest tragedies of twentieth century movementology, perpetrated by second-class minds and perpetuated by third-class polemicists and village atheists.
+In recent years, writers such as Dwight Gilbert Jones and R. Joseph Hoffmann have decried what they see as the over-association of Humanism with affirmations of non-belief and atheism.
+Jones argued that in recent times humanism espoused and debated very few new ideas outside of secularism, while Hoffmann is unequivocal: "I regard the use of the term 'humanism' to mean secular humanism or atheism to be one of the greatest tragedies of twentieth century movementology, perpetrated by second-class minds and perpetuated by third-class polemicists and village atheists.
 The attempt to sever humanism from the religious and the spiritual was a flatfooted, largely American way of taking on the religious right.
 It lacked finesse, subtlety, and the European sense of history."